Ironman Maryland 2021

 - Try to find something that works for nutrition on the run that doesn’t wreck my stomach after a long day, was probably why I crashed so hard there on the 3rd leg of the run.

-Big thanks to Stuart Coaching for getting me prepared enough to toe the line and crush the course, Team Apex Multisport for all the support and for the sweet new white kit design with Vie 13, my friends and family who encouraged me along the way, and my parents for coming out to Utah to share it with me.
+Big thanks to Stuart Coaching for getting me prepared enough to toe the line and crush the course at Ironman St. George, Team Apex Multisport for all the support and for the sweet new white kit design with Vie 13, my friends and family who encouraged me along the way, and my parents for coming out to Utah to share it with me.

 I’ve got the Grand Rapids Tri 70.3 on June 12th, and then in a serious FOMO moment signed up to give it another go at Ironman Alaska on August 7th.